 This unit will focus on the practical application of scientific theory to the design and analysis of ships and floating structures, in both normal design and off design conditions.
 Analytical skills and knowledge relevant to both sea-going engineering officers in the Merchant Navy and to engineers working in shore-based organisations.

 This unit will develop analytical skills and knowledge and focusses on the practical application of technical theory to the design and analysis of electronic systems.

 - 15 week period of study at Warsash Maritime Academy

 - Thereafter, 18 months to complete the course by flexible learning

 Course start date, fees and availability

 Please contact the admissions team for more information on fees, enrolment and availability.

 Course delivery location

-From September 2018, this course will be delivered from Solent University's main East Park Terrace campus in Southampton city centre.
+This course is delivered from Solent University's main East Park Terrace campus in Southampton city centre.
 Please refer to your joining instructions for information of where to report to when you arrive.

 Southampton city centre map